alist-org/docs/docs/guide/advanced/ipa.md

 Recommended to use [ipa-renamer](https://github.com/Xhofe/ipa-renamer) to rename your ipa files automatically and quickly.

+- If you are a mobile phone user, you can also rename the IPA file, but you must know the format mentioned above, but there is no mobile phone renaming software, please solve it yourself...

 ### Tips

- ==.ipa installation requires https and a valid certificate== , not just a package can be installed without a signature
+-  ==.ipa installation requires https and a valid certificate== , not just a package can be installed without a signature

 <ArtPlayer
   src="https://hub.onmicrosoft.cn/public/video/wechat?wxv=wxv_2786278463950405640&raw=true"